techidaily/site-facebook/source/_posts/expert-tips-for-optimizing-facebooks-memory-tool.md

 1. Open**Memories** from your Facebook menu.
 It will be available by tapping the three horizontal lines in the bottom right corner of your screen.
 Users who wish to access memories through the website can scroll through the menu on the left side of their Facebook homepage.
 2. Select the memory you wish to share.
 3. Tap the**Share** button for a new menu.
 You can post this memory on your Facebook Feed.
-You can also send it as a link on[Messenger, which is separate and can be used without Facebook](https://www.makeuseof.com/tag/use-messenger-without-facebook/) .
+You can also send it as a link on [Messenger, which is separate and can be used without Facebook](https://www.makeuseof.com/tag/use-messenger-without-facebook/) .

 ![Facebook Memories](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Facebook-Memories.JPG)